nicolas-ferrada/mycustomnotes/README.md

 ## Major technical components

-- Sign in with email/password, Google and Apple.
+- Sign in with email/password, Google, and Apple.

 - Account operations and configurations based on the login provider.